 Indications for testing: MTRNR1 testing is appropriate if aminoglycoside-induced ototoxcicity is suspected.

-MTTL1 testing looks for the A3243G mutation that causes MELAS (mitochondrial myopathy, encephalopathy, lactic acidosis and stroke-like epsides).
+MTTL1 testing looks for the A3243G variant that causes MELAS (mitochondrial myopathy, encephalopathy, lactic acidosis and stroke-like epsides).

 Indications for testing: MTTL1 testing is appropriate for a patient suspected of having maternally inherited diabetes mellitus and sensorineural hearing loss.

-MTTS1 testing looks for the A7445G mutation in the MTTS1 gene, which is associated with maternally inherited, nonsyndromic hearing loss.
+MTTS1 testing looks for the A7445G variant in the MTTS1 gene, which is associated with maternally inherited, nonsyndromic hearing loss.

 Indications for testing: MTTS1 testing is appropriate for a patient suspected of having maternally inherited high frequency hearing loss.